microsoft/conversational-speaker/README.md

    ```bash
    reboot
    ```

+**If this wake word step, and the code below is the only main different between the two tutorials, I would highlight this section at the beginning and simply reference Part 1 for people to refer back to.**

 ## 3. (Optional) Create a custom wake word
 The code base has a default wake word (i.e. "Hey, Computer.") already, which I suggest you use first.
 If you want to create your own (free!) custom wake word, then follow the steps below.
   1. Create a custom keyword model using the directions here: https://aka.ms/hackster/microsoft/wakeword.